Skip to main content

 • national programmes and projects.

-Non-academic staff can undertake a mobility period only within the Erasmus+ Programme and the Education Programme funded by the European Economic Area Financial Mechanism.
+Non-academic staff can undertake a mobility period only within the Erasmus+ Programme.

-Under the Erasmus+ Programme (2014-2020; 2021-2027), administered in Poland by the Foundation for the Development of the Education System (the website currently available in Polish only), higher education staff can carry out a teaching assignment or a training period (job shadowing or training activity), or participate in an intensive programme abroad as part of Learning Mobility projects.
+Under the Erasmus+ Programme (2014-2020; 2021-2027), administered in Poland by the Foundation for the Development of the Education System, higher education staff can carry out a teaching assignment or a training period (job shadowing or training activity), or participate in an intensive programme abroad as part of Learning Mobility projects.
 Short-term mobility of staff as part of various other types of Erasmus+ projects is linked to specific objectives of a given project.

 Programmes / projects co-funded by the EU and the national budget

-For information on EU-funded projects which involve mobility, see also Partnerships and Networks in Higher Education in Chapter 13.5.
+For information on EU-funded academic cooperation projects which also involve mobility, see Partnerships and Networks in Higher Education in Chapter 13.5.

 Multilateral programmes